Skip to main content

 Eye Cancer Stages

-The cancer stage is determined from the results of eye exams, imaging tests (ultrasound, CT or MRI scan, etc.) and other tests.
+The cancer stage is based on the results of eye exams, imaging tests (ultrasound, CT or MRI scan, etc.), and any other tests that are done.
 (See Tests for Eye Cancer.)

 A staging system is a standard way for the cancer care team to describe how far a cancer has spread.
 The most common systems used to describe the stages of eye melanomas are the American Joint Committee on Cancer (AJCC) TNM system and the system used by the Collaborative Ocular Melanoma Study (COMS) group.